namtoki/English/wordlist.md

 yield:                              After the heavy rains, the harvest yielded only half the usual wheat crops.
 youngster:                          The youngsters scattered on the court when they began to play dodgeball.
-youthful:                           The actor still retains his youthful charm.
-marked:                             There was a marked improvement in the article after the editor rewrote it.
-editor:                             There was a marked improvement in the article after the editor rewrote it.
-rewrite:                            There was a marked improvement in the article after the editor rewrote it. scare (frighten):                   The thunders scared the puppy, so she held it to make it feel secure.
-secure:                             The thunders scared the puppy, so she held it to make it feel secure. zebra*:                             For the safety of zebras and giraffes, we need to seal both gates. giraffe*:                           For the safety of zebras and giraffes, we need to seal both gates.
+youthful:                           The actor still retains his youthful charm. zebra*:                             For the safety of zebras and giraffes, we need to seal both gates.
-seal:                               For the safety of zebras and giraffes, we need to seal both gates.
-shift:                              The maker is shifting the emphasis of its production policy. emphasis*:                          The maker is shifting the emphasis of its production policy.
-reception:                          A man at the reception desk stared at us, and it made me uncomfortable.
-stare:                              A man at the reception desk stared at us, and it made me uncomfortable.
-tame:                               Tame fools submit to commands of their masters.
-fool:                               Tame fools submit to commands of their masters. submit*(-to, follow, obey):         Tame fools submit to commands of their masters.
-tribe:                              The proud tribe has never surrendered to foreign armies. surrender*(-to, give up):           The proud tribe has never surrendered to foreign armies.
-interpreter:                        The interpreter underlined the words on the certificate for which she didn't know the definition.
-underline:                          The interpreter underlined the words on the certificate for which she didn't know the definition.
-certificate:                        The interpreter underlined the words on the certificate for which she didn't know the definition.
-definition:                         The interpreter underlined the words on the certificate for which she didn't know the definition.
-relatively:                         He was relatively young for a head of state, but he united a country that had been divided by civil war.
-unite:                              He was relatively young for a head of state, but he united a country that had been divided by civil war.
-civil:                              He was relatively young for a head of state, but he united a country that had been divided by civil war.
-ache:                               My stomach aches, but the doctor said he couldn't determine the source of the pain.
-source:                             My stomach aches, but the doctor said he couldn't determine the source of the pain.
-charity:                            Tell him our charity appreciates his generous gift.
-appreciate:                         Tell him our charity appreciates his generous gift.
-generous:                           Tell him our charity appreciates his generous gift.
-forum:                              Everyone in the forum assumed the new ecosystem would bring innovation.
-assume:                             Everyone in the forum assumed the new ecosystem would bring innovation.
-ecosystem:                          Everyone in the forum assumed the new ecosystem would bring innovation.
-innovation:                         Everyone in the forum assumed the new ecosystem would bring innovation.
-calculate:                          Specialists calculate that the world's population would definitely grow to 8 billion over the next decade.
-definitely:                         Specialists calculate that the world's population would definitely grow to 8 billion over the next decade.
-billion:                            Specialists calculate that the world's population would definitely grow to 8 billion over the next decade.
-decade:                             Specialists calculate that the world's population would definitely grow to 8 billion over the next decade.
-conclude:                           We concluded that we had made the correct judgement.
-judgement:                          We concluded that we had made the correct judgement.
-homeless:                           The actor's statement on homeless people was criticized as ignorant.
-criticize:                          The actor's statement on homeless people was criticized as ignorant.
-ignorant:                           The actor's statement on homeless people was criticized as ignorant.
-define:                             How do you define "customer satisfaction" in today's market?
-satisfaction:                       How do you define "customer satisfaction" in today's market?
-disagree:                           I disagree with his opinion that the company's holding will lose their value. holding*:                           I disagree with his opinion that the company's holding will lose their value.
-basically:                          Basically, I can't distinguish a mouse from a rat.
-distinguish:                        Basically, I can't distinguish a mouse from a rat.
-estimate:                           I was asked by my boss to estimate the cost of the suburb development.
-suburb:                             I was asked by my boss to estimate the cost of the suburb development.